You may wish to see a page with an introduction to this section first.

 In the late XIVth century, a period of great political confusion, the Malatesta, a family who ruled over Rimini and other towns, acquired San Leo and strengthened its medieval castle by adding square towers to it.

 In 1441 the da Montefeltro managed to seize the castle and the town, by simulating an attack on the latter which made the garrison of the former abandon its positions.
-The attack on the castle was led by Federico da Montefeltro who was nineteen years old.
+The attack on the castle was led by Federico da Montefeltro who was nineteen-year-old.

-In ca 1475 Federico da Montefeltro commissioned Francesco di Simone Martini, an architect from Siena who extensively worked at Urbino, the strengthening of San Leo to upgrade it to the requirements of cannon warfare.
-The architect is regarded as the founder of modern military architecture together with Antonio da Sangallo the Elder (you may wish to see the fortress the latter built at Nettuno).
+In ca 1475 Federico da Montefeltro commissioned Francesco di Giorgio Martini, an architect from Siena who extensively worked in Urbino, the strengthening of San Leo to upgrade it to the requirements of cannon warfare.
+The architect is regarded as the founder of modern military architecture together with Antonio da Sangallo the Elder (you may wish to see the fortress the latter built in Nettuno).

 (left) Palazzo del Governatore which was built by the Florentines in 1521; (right-above) coat of arms of Florence; (right-below) coat of arms of Pope Julius II

 Between 1497 and 1521 three popes (Alexander VI Borgia, Julius II della Rovere and Leo X Medici) tried to turn Montefeltro and San Leo into a fiefdom for their relatives.
 Eventually the della Rovere succeeded, but only because Francesco Maria I della Rovere was adopted as heir by Guidobaldo da Montefeltro, the last of his family.
-In 1516 the Florentines conquered the fortress of San Leo and the event was regarded as such a military achievement that in 1557 it was celebrated by Giorgio Vasari in a large fresco at Palazzo Vecchio in a hall dedicated to Pope Leo X (you may wish to see a detail of it - it opens in a separate window).
+In 1516 the Florentines conquered the fortress of San Leo and the event was regarded as such a military achievement that in 1557 it was celebrated by Giorgio Vasari in a large fresco in Palazzo Vecchio in a hall dedicated to Pope Leo X.

 (left) Gate of the town; (right) Palazzo Della Rovere